 Vice President for Safety and Reform, Robin S. Engel, PhD, a world-renowned criminal justice researcher, was appointed to lead the reform efforts of the UCPD in August 2015.
 That same month, James L. Whalen, a former Lieutenant Colonel with the Cincinnati Police Department, joined as UC's Director of Public Safety and S. Gregory Baker, former Executive Director of the Cincinnati Initiative to Reduce Violence, was hired as Director of Police Community Relations.
-Colonel Anthony Carter, Chief of UC Police, and Lieutenant Colonel Maris Herold, Assistant Police Chief, oversee the daily operations of the UCPD.
-Carter and Herold assist Engel, Whalen and Baker with the development and implementation of reform efforts.
+Lieutenant Colonel Maris Herold, Interim Police Chief, oversee the daily operations of the UCPD.
+Herold assists Engel, Whalen and Baker with the development and implementation of reform efforts.

 The Office of Safety and Reform is responsible for:

 - Coordinating all investigations and reviews of the UC Police Department;

 - Ensuring UC Police engage in fair and impartial policing to rebuild community trust;

 - Enhancing the legitimacy of UCPD policing practices;

 - Coordinating the Safety and Reform Community Advisory Council;